 In addition to the residential component of Stockyard Lofts, the project includes 5,000 square feet of retail/restaurant space and 185 parking spots.

 “This will have a big impact on the Old City in particular,” Smith says.
-“With 250 additional people living in the area, it adds tax revenue on top of the retail revenue it brings.”
+“The 250 additional people will drive retail purchases and sales taxes from businesses in the neighborhood, increasing tax revenue for the city beyond what is generated by the Stockyard Lofts Building.”

 He likens the Old City to the revitalized Gulch neighborhood in downtown Nashville in terms of it being one of the best places to currently develop in Knoxville’s central business district.

 “A lot of downtown residents live between the 100 block of Gay Street and the Old City,” Smith adds.
 “There’s a strong mix of residential, so there’s good potential for retail.
-And then there’s the new baseball stadium.
+And then there’s the proposed multi-use stadium.
 Stockyard Lofts is at the center of it all.”

 The site offers easy walkability to the rest of Gay Street and Market Square.
 The project is also expected to be a catalyst in developing adjoining neighborhoods on the east side of James White Parkway.
 Smith believes there’s still room for residential growth.